yoember/yoember.github.io/index.md

 Improve further your Contact Page.

 1. Create a `contact` model with `email` and with `message` field.
 2. Save that model in the server when someone click on "Send" button on Contact form.
-Update your `contact.js` controller.
+Update your `contact.js` controller to contain validations and actions.
 3. Create an Admin page under `http://localhost:4200/admin/contacts`
 4. List all saved messages in a table.

-Option 2: Refactor your app contact section with usage of model in route.
-Move validation in model, move action in route and remove contact controller.
+**Option 2:** Refactor your app contact section with usage of model in route.

+1. Move validation in model
+2. Copy and paste the actions from controller to the route and try sending a message.
+Why doesnt the content of the message and email box clear?
+Now refactor it to clear.
+3. Remove contact controller.

 ## <a name='lesson-4'></a>Lesson 4